BagToad/GamerPals.xyz/content/docs/info/rules.md

 ## 2. No advertising, no recruiting

-This includes linking to other discord servers in both the server and direct messages.
+This includes linking to other discord servers in both the server and unsolicited direct messages.
 The members of GamerPals are here to make personal connections, not be coerced to join yet another server.

 Do not advertise anything you stand to benefit from.
 A few examples of this are: other Discord servers, websites, Youtube channels, etc.